 - Manual Wheelchair / Power Chair – having both a lightweight manual wheelchair and a power chair is optimal.
 A manual chair is great for exercise, trunk strength training and will often go places where a power chair cannot.
 A powerchair will save your shoulders and be fun to use; it’s like having a go-cart that can go anywhere!

-- Air Hawk has a lightest power chair that is foldable, making it easy to transport.
+- Air Hawk has a lightweight power chair that is foldable, making it easy to transport.

 - Look into getting a standing frame or standing power wheelchair.
-Your body isn’t meant to sit all the time.
 Standing is great for your body’s digestive system, respiratory system, bone density, and more.

 - Power assist wheels and add-ons provide an extra boost to each push of the wheel.
 Look into e.Motion, Twion, Smartdrive, Tailwind, and other brands/manufacturers.